-- Discuss and critique the philosophies and perspectives that surround psychotropic medications - Understand the basic and intermediate neurological components and their functioning - Understand the functioning of pharmacokinetics and how these processes apply to psychotropic medication - Understand and critique the underlying biological mechanisms, side effects, dosage levels, and other implications of each family of psychotropic medication - Possess a perspective of how clinical mental health, addiction, and school counselors can play a role in clients' use of psychotropic medication as part of their treatment plan
+- A. Discuss and critique the philosophies and perspectives that surround psychotropic medications - B. Understand the basic and intermediate neurological components and their functioning - C. Understand the functioning of pharmacokinetics and how these processes apply to psychotropic medication - D. Understand and critique the use of psychopharmacology from medical, psychological, social, and cultural perspectives, and how they intersect - E. Understand and critique the underlying biological mechanisms, side effects, dosage levels, and other implications of each family of psychotropic medication - F. Possess a perspective of how clinical mental health, addiction, and school counselors can play a role in clients' use of psychotropic medication as part of their treatment plan